Special routes of U.S. Route 25: Augusta–North Augusta business loop

 US 25 Bus. begins at an interchange with US 1/US 25/US 78/US 278/SR 10/SR 121 (Gordon Highway) on the line between the Olde Town portion of the city of Augusta and downtown.
 Northbound traffic on US 25 Bus./SR 28 has to make a U-turn to access Gordon Highway.
 Here, the business route is concurrent with SR 28.
 The two highways travel to the west-northwest.
 The next intersection is with 5th Street, which leads to the Riverwalk Marina.
 At this intersection, SR 28 departs to the left, heading toward the Government Center and an intercity bus station.
 On the southeastern corner of this intersection is the former location of the Haunted Pillar.
 An intersection with 6th Street leads to the Augusta Museum of History, Riverwalk Augusta, and St. Paul's Church.
 In the middle of this intersection is a crossing of some railroad tracks of Norfolk Southern Railway.
-An intersection with 7th Street leads to the Woodrow Wilson Boyhood Home and the James Brown Arena.
+An intersection with 7th Street leads to the Woodrow Wilson Boyhood Home and James Brown Arena.
 Between 7th and 8th streets, the highway passes the Augusta Confederate Monument, the Lamar Building (the tallest building in the city), and the Imperial Theatre.
-8th Street leads to the Bell Auditorium.
+8th Street leads to the William B. Bell Auditorium.
 Between 8th Street and James Brown Boulevard, it passes the Augusta Commons Park, a James Brown statue, and the Richmond County Board of Education building.
-James Brown Boulevard leads to the Augusta–Richmond County Public Library, the Augusta Convention Center, and Riverwalk Augusta.
+James Brown Boulevard leads to the Augusta-Richmond County Public Library, the Augusta Convention Center, and Riverwalk Augusta.
 An intersection with 10th Street leads to the Morris Museum of Art and Riverwalk Augusta.
 An intersection with 12th Street leads to the Museum of Black History and Springfield Village Park.
 At an intersection with SR 4 (13th Street), which leads to the Sacred Heart Cultural Center, Meadow Garden, and the Medical District, US 25 Bus. turns right, off of Broad Street and onto SR 4 (13th Street).
 US 25 Bus. and SR 4 travel to the north-northeast on 13th Street.
 They intersect Jones Street, which carries the eastern terminus of the eastbound lanes of SR 104.
 The next intersection is with Reynolds Street, with carries the eastern terminus of the westbound lanes of SR 104.
 US 25 Bus. and SR 4 encounter an entrance to the New Bartram Trail before beginning to travel over the Savannah River on the James U. Jackson Memorial Bridge.
 About in the center of this bridge, SR 4 and 13th Street end at the South Carolina state line, and US 25 Bus. continues to the north-northeast on Georgia Avenue.